synrc/n2o/README.md

 N2O is a embeddable message protocol loop library for WebSocket, HTTP, MQTT and TCP servers.
-It provides basic features, such as: process management; virtual nodes ring for request processing; session, encoding, mq, cache and log services.
+It provides basic features, such as process management, virtual nodes ring for request processing, session, frame encoding, mq and caching services.
-It also includes poor man's bridges to server's endpoints.

 Core Features
 -------------